samuelfooks/DTO-Bioflow-M13-technical-workshop/README.md

 This repository provides resources and guidelines for contributing to the EDITO platform.
 It includes:

-- **Presentations**: Materials to help you understand and present the platform.
+- **Presentations**: Markdown files that can be rendered using Marp.
 - **Demos**: Demonstrations showcasing the platform's features and usage.
 - **Basic R Scripts**: Example scripts used to create tutorials and/or services to contribute to the EDITO platform.